ComScore

 January 13: Lightened-Up Fettuccine with Cauliflower Alfredo Sauce

-Our favorite cruciferous veggie proves that it can tackle just about any recipe, including a mean Alfredo sauce.
-(Don't worry, the dish still calls for plenty of Parmesan cheese, so your picky kids will still ask for seconds.)
+Here, my favorite cruciferous veggie proves that it can tackle just about any recipe—including a mean Alfredo sauce.
+(Don't worry, the unexpected dish calls for plenty of Parmesan cheese, so your picky kids will still ask for a second helping.)

 January 15: Whole30 Chicken Meatballs and Cauliflower Rice with Coconut-Herb Sauce

-We're not even on the Whole30 diet, but we still can't get enough of these tender meatballs and creamy, dairy-free sauce.
+I'm not even on the Whole30 diet, but I still can't get enough of these tender meatballs and the creamy, dairy-free sauce.
 Props to you, coconut milk.
-As for the cauli rice, it's a stellar option for low-carb or keto dieters.
+As for the cauli rice, it's a stellar alternative to grains for low-carb or keto dieters.

 January 16: Leftovers Frittata

-Whether it's wilted greens you forgot about in the crisper, last night's sweet potatoes or the final remnants of a container of feta, this frittata can accommodate all your fridge's odds and ends.
+Whether it's wilted greens you forgot about in the crisper, last night's sweet potatoes or lingering crumbs of feta cheese, this frittata can accommodate all your fridge's odds and ends.
+"The only thing that's nonnegotiable is that the vegetables are pre-cooked, otherwise they'll sog out in the oven," former PureWow senior food editor Katherine Gillen notes.
 Use your trusty cast iron skillet to ensure a crisp exterior and fluffy center.

 January 17: Chicken and Snap Pea Stir Fry

-High in protein, low in carbs, cals and cook time—what's not to like?
-Feel free to use up any veggies that are hiding in your pantry or fridge, like broccoli, carrots, spinach or baby corn.
+High in protein, low in carbs, calories, effort and cook time—what's not to like?
+Feel free to toss in any veggies that are withering away in your pantry or fridge, like broccoli, carrots, spinach or baby corn.

 January 19: Creamy Vegan Lentil and Roasted Vegetable Bake

-Cauliflower, butternut squash, sweet potato, lentils and herbs unite in a pool of garlicky cashew cream sauce to make a vegan miracle.
-Want it to be gluten-free?
-Nix the panko breadcrumbs and double down on the pine nuts.
+Cauliflower, butternut squash, sweet potato, lentils and herbs unite in a pool of garlicky cashew cream sauce to create a vegan miracle.
+Want it to be gluten free too?
+Nix the panko breadcrumbs and double down on the pine nuts for crunch.

 January 20: Veggie-Loaded Stuffed Bell Peppers

 Tell ground beef to sit this one out—traditional stuffed peppers are long overdue for an update, and this one's vegetarian-friendly.
-(We're talking quinoa, zucchini, corn, tomatoes and a generous dose of Monterey Jack cheese.)
+I'm talking quinoa, zucchini, corn, tomatoes and a generous dose of Monterey Jack cheese.
+No meat, no problem.

 January 21: White Turkey Chili with Avocado

 Feed a crowd of eight in one hour with the help of canned corn and beans, pantry seasonings and quick-cooking ground turkey.
-Set up a topping bar of diced avocado, cheddar cheese, sour cream and lime juice for your guests to serve themselves.
+Set up a topping bar of diced avocado, cheddar cheese, sour cream and lime juice for your guests to top their own bowls.

 January 22: Shrimp and Pasta Stew

 It's your pantry's time to shine.
-Plus, aren't your usual weeknight pasta and shrimp dishes (read: shrimp scampi...and nothing else) getting old anyway?
-Give this wintry soul-soother, which features tender kale and a tomatoey seafood broth, a go instead.
+After all, aren't your usual weeknight pasta and shrimp dishes (read: shrimp scampi and...that's it) getting old?
+Give this wintry soul-soother, which features tender kale and a tomatoey seafood broth, a go in their place.

 January 23: Carrot, Fennel and Miso Soup